Equilibrium States for Open Zooming Systems: Equilibrium states and conformal measures for the lifted dynamics

 \section{Equilibrium states and conformal measures for the lifted dynamics}

-In this section we begin the proof of Theorem $\ref{B}$.
-The strategy is to lift the dynamics to the Markov Structure of Theorem \ref{A},finding equilibrium states for the induced potential and then projecting them.
-For the conformal measure, we spread it by using a modified induced scheme.
+In this section we begin the proof of Theorem $\ref{B}$ and the first part of Theorem \ref{C} of the existence of equilibrium states.
+The strategy is to lift the dynamics to the Markov Structure obtained in Theorem \ref{A}, finding equilibrium states for the induced potential and then projecting them.
+For the pseudo-conformal measure, later on we will spread it by using a modified inducing scheme.